chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 The lock file ``Mason.lock`` is generated after running a ``mason update`` command.
-The user should never manually edit the lock file as it is intended to "lock" in the settings of a certain project build iteration. ``Mason.lock`` is added by default to the .gitignore when a new project is created.
+The user should never manually edit the lock file as it is intended to "lock" in the settings of a certain package build iteration. ``Mason.lock`` is added by default to the .gitignore when a new package is created.
 If your intention is to create a binary application package that does not need to be re-compiled by mason then take the ``Mason.lock`` out of your .gitignore.
 An example of a lock file is written below as if generated from the earlier example of a ``Mason.toml``: